-The New Museum will present a major retrospective exhibition of the works of Thomas Bayrle (b.
+The New Museum presents a major retrospective exhibition of the works of Thomas Bayrle (b.
 1937, Berlin, Germany).

 Third Floor and Fourth Floor Visit Us

-This solo exhibition—Bayrle’s first major New York museum survey—will bring together works from the last fifty years, highlighting Bayrle’s experiments across media and their prescient commentary on the relationship between consumerism, technology, propaganda, and desire.
+This solo exhibition—Bayrle’s first major New York museum survey—brings together works from the last fifty years, highlighting Bayrle’s experiments across media and their prescient commentary on the relationship between consumerism, technology, propaganda, and desire.

 One of the most important artists to have emerged during the 1960s West German economic boom, Bayrle has received belated recognition for his influential works and processes.
 Long before the advent of current visual technologies, he foresaw our digital reality, employing photocopy machines and other midcentury tools in his early works to create analog visualizations of what are now fundamental traits of our digital culture.
 Bayrle’s thematic investigations have ranged from a visual analysis of mass culture and consumerism to reflections on the intersection of technology with global politics.

-Bayrle’s work has also looked at the proliferation and uniformity of the global mega-city and its infrastructure networks.
-The show brings together a number of works created by Bayrle starting in the 1970s that model anonymous grids of city blocks and highways—works he initially envisioned while working as a jacquard weaver and staring into the hypnotic patterns of the thread crossings.
+Bayrle’s work has looked at the proliferation and uniformity of the global megacity and its infrastructure networks.
+The show brings together a number of works he created starting in the 1970s that model anonymous grids of city blocks and highways, which he initially envisioned while working as a jacquard weaver, staring into the hypnotic patterns of thread crossings.
 Also during this period, Bayrle began to directly address the seductive nature of technology by creating paintings, paper assemblages, and kinetic sculptures that adopt the language of religious icon and symbols.
 Over the past several decades, his working methods have expanded to incorporate the sort of digital technologies his earliest work anticipated.
-He was one of the first artists to experiment with computers, and this presentation will explore his innovations across a variety of media including paintings, films, and tapestries.
+He was one of the first artists to experiment with computers, and this presentation explores his innovations across a variety of media, including paintings, films, and tapestries.

-The fourth floor of the exhibition will feature a number of large-scale works by Bayrle, including his monumental Flugzeug (Airplane) (1984), presented alongside his recent kinetic sculptures made of repurposed automobile parts repeatedly reciting the rosary, as in his much-celebrated inclusion in dOCUMENTA 13 (2012).
-The five decades’ worth of work in this exhibition will demonstrate the critical prescience of Bayrle’s output and the profound influence he has had on younger artists working around the world today.
+The Fourth Floor of the exhibition features a number of large-scale works, including Bayrle’s monumental Flugzeug [Airplane] (1984), presented alongside his recent kinetic sculptures made of repurposed automobile parts that repeatedly recite the rosary, as in his much-celebrated inclusion in dOCUMENTA 13 (2012).
+The five decades of work in this exhibition demonstrate the critical prescience of Bayrle’s output and the profound influence he has had on younger artists working around the world today.

 The exhibition is curated by Massimiliano Gioni, Edlis Neeson Artistic Director; Gary Carrion-Murayari, Kraus Family Curator; and Helga Christoffersen, Associate Curator.
-The exhibition will be accompanied by a fully illustrated catalog published by Phaidon, with contributions from Kerstin Brätsch, Mark Godfrey, Alex Kitnick, Oliver Laric, and Christine Mehring, as well as a new interview between the artist and Massimiliano Gioni.
+The exhibition is accompanied by a fully illustrated catalogue published by Phaidon, with contributions from Kerstin Brätsch, Mark Godfrey, Alex Kitnick, Oliver Laric, and Christine Mehring, as well as a new interview between the artist and Gioni.